Fundamental limitations on distillation of quantum channel resources: Setting

-We will now endeavor to characterize the ultimate restrictions on the achievable performance of distillation by studying the trade-offs between three different quantities: the transformation error $\ve$, the resources contained in the input channel $\E$, and the resources of the target channel.

 In order to quantify the resources of general quantum channels, we will employ two different resource measures which were first defined in resource theories of states.
-Let us begin by recalling their definitions in the state-based setting~\footnote{ We note that our notational conventions are slightly different from ones typically used in the literature; in particular, the robustness is often defined as $\RFg(\rho)-1$ in our notation, while the resource weight is often defined $1-W_\FF(\rho)$}.
-First, the (generalized) \textit{robustness}~\cite{vidal_1999} is given by
+These quantities are also directly related to more general geometric concepts based on Hilbert's projective metric~\cite{bushell_1973,reeb_2011}, and specifically the Funk metric~\cite{funk_1929}.
+Let us begin by recalling their definitions in the state-based setting\footnote{ We note that our notational conventions are slightly different from ones typically encountered in the literature; in particular, the robustness is often defined as $\RFg(\rho)-1$ in our notation, while the resource weight is often defined as $1-W_\FF(\rho)$.}.
+First, the (generalised) \textit{robustness}~\cite{vidal_1999,brandao_2015} is given by